One central mystery has haunted the Jews and the rest of the world for 2,000 years.

 The next four years brought additional discoveries.
-The hidden north entrance to the cave, mentioned in the scrolls, and a chamber containing 900 pounds of incense thought to be of the same type used in the Temple. (voice: ‘…this was the holy Temple incense…’)
+The hidden north entrance to the cave mentioned in the scrolls, and a chamber containing 900 pounds of incense are thought to be of the same type used in the Temple. (voice: ‘…this was the holy Temple incense…’)

 If we continue to find things in the order as they are written, then we will expect to find next the ashes of the Red Heifer.”

 Jones’ discoveries have been greeted warily by Israeli scholars.

 Most of the claims of Vendell Jones have been treated by Israeli archaeologists and by the scientific community with a good dose of skepticism.
 The reports have never been published in scientific journals the way that they should be, therefore many of these things are very suspect.”

 Nevertheless, Vendell Jones presses on undeterred, sure that that greatest discovery is just around the corner.
 He could be right.
 Many people believe we have only touched a fraction of the Holy Land’s secrets, and that the desert has still much to reveal.